microsoft/accessibility-insights-windows/docs/RulesOverview.md

 ## Conditions

-Conditions are classses used to represent the properties, patterns, and values of an element in a grammatical form that is easy to read, reusable, and self-describing.
+Conditions are classses used to represent the properties, patterns, and values of an element in a grammatical form that is reusable, self-describing, and easy to read.
 Most of the work of a Condition class is done by the AccessibilityInsights.Rules.Condition base class, from which all Conditions must inherit.
 Conditions have the following features:

 - A condition evaluates to true or false via its Matches method.
 - A Condition has an associated text description.
 Descriptions can be assigned via the index operator, e.g., Button["Button"]